hoonjeseong/Meta-epigenomics/README.md

 Using the command of _pip3 install [somthing]_

-`itertools, optparse, shutil, pathlib, gzip, pickle, tqdm, biopython`
+`re, itertools, optparse, shutil, pathlib, gzip, pickle, tqdm, biopython`

 Then, please copy this git